 Toddler speech development: What's typical for a 2-year-old?

-Medically reviewed on Feb 12, 2018
+Medically reviewed by Drugs.com.
+Last updated on Mar 12, 2019.

-- Speaks 250 to 500 or more words
+- Speak about 50 or more words

-- Speaks in three- and four-word sentences
+- Speak in two- and three-word phrases or sentences

-- States first name
+- State their first name

 Your child's doctor will likely consider possible underlying reasons for a speech delay, from hearing problems to developmental disorders.
-If necessary, he or she might refer your child to a speech-language pathologist or a developmental pediatrician.
+If necessary, he or she might refer your child to a speech-language pathologist, audiologist or a developmental pediatrician.

 Treatment options for toddler speech development depend on what's causing the speech delay and its severity.
 When treated early, however, speech and language delays and disorders generally improve over time.